Diet to help Fatty Liver

 Non-alcoholic fatty liver disease (NAFLD) is caused by the built up of fat in the liver.
 Although early stages NAFLD does not usually cause any harm, it can lead to liver inflammation from oxidative stress.
 If this inflammatory process is allowed to continue, the liver will get damaged and scarred (known as fibrosis) leading to eventual morbidity and mortality in patients.

 The primary cause of obesity is energy imbalance where a person consumes more calories than is expended.
 The excess calories is then stored as fat in the body (including the liver) resulting in weight gain and fatty liver.
-The obesity epidemic is made worse because of the increasing sedentary lifestyle coupled with availability of processed food (especially energy-dense foods).
+The obesity epidemic is made worse because of the increasing sedentary lifestyle coupled with availability of processed food (especially energy-dense foods) which means more calories are easily added but which are not used by an inactive body with a sedentary lifestyle.

 Click to view Daily Dose of Medicine video on What to eat for fatty liver